List 2/3 of sports events affected by coronavirus pandemic

 Dressage Nations Cup in Compiegne, France from May 14-17 canceled.

-World Equestrian Festival CHIO Aachen in Germany from May 29-June 7 postponed.
+World Equestrian Festival CHIO Aachen in Germany from May 29-June 7 canceled.

 Dressage Nations Cup in Rotterdam, Netherlands from June 18-21 canceled.